 Summary of Consumer Information

-This section of LIBI’s website provides prospect and enrolled students with importation information regarding Gainful Employment regulations outlined in 34 CFR 668.6.
-As stipulated, LIBI discloses: (1) the occupations that the program prepares students to enter; (2) the on-time graduation rate for students completing the program; (3) the tuition and fees charged for completing the program within normal time; (4) the placement rate for students completing the program, if it is required by accrediting agency or State, and (5) the median loan debt incurred by students who completed the program.
+This section of LIBI’s website provides prospect and enrolled students with important information regarding: (1) the tuition and fees charged for completing the program within normal time; (2) the median loan debt incurred by students who completed the program.
 This section also contains important information regarding textbook information in accordance with Textbook Information HEA Sec.
 133.

 The College Catalog also contains important information about the following: